This LED flasher circuit requires only 1.5V to flash an LED lamp and therefore can be operated using a single 1.5V AAA cell.

-Two segments of a 74HC04 hex inverter are utilized as a squarewave oscillator that builds up the glimmer rate while a third segment is utilized as a cushion that charges the capacitor in arrangement with a 470 ohm resistor while the support yield is at +1.5 volts.
+Two segments of a 74HC04 hex inverter are utilized as a squarewave oscillator that determines the flashing rate while a third stage is utilized as a soft start that charges the capacitor in arrangement with a 470 ohm resistor, while the support yield is at +1.5 volts.

 At the point when the slow start yield changes to ground (zero volts) the charged capacitor is put in arrangement with the LED and the battery which supplies enough voltage to light up the LED.